SeaViews: Insights from the Gray

 The Pentagon is not similarly defended.
 "We are an open

 society," said a military official.
-"We don't have soldiers
+"We don't have

 positioned on the White House lawn and we don't have the